 - Tautulli - Monitor and stores historical information about my Plex user's usage.
 This way I know who is watching what, one what devices, and when.

 - MQTT - Basically a chat system for devices to communicate back and forth with each other in real time using channels/rooms.
-I use it heavily with my self-made sensors to publish data in real-time back to Home Assistant or Node-RED.
+I use it heavily with my self-made sensors to publish data in real-time back to Home Assistant or Node-RED (I created a guide for installing MQTT in Unraid here).

 - cadvisor - Monitors statistics from all of my containers and gives a live view graphing this data out.
 I mostly use Grafana now but this is a nice backup.